What Is a Coup-Contrecoup Brain Injury Following a Philadelphia Accident?

 Contrecoup Brain Injury

-A contrecoup (French term for center blow) brain injury occurs when the brain bounces and hits the side opposite to where the initial impact happened.
+A contrecoup (French term for counter blow) brain injury occurs when the brain bounces and hits the side opposite to where the initial impact happened.
 It usually occurs when a moving head contacts a stationary object.

 Coup-Contrecoup Brain Injury